 Superheroes are fictitious characters who possess great strength, many different skills and also a few special powers.
 They have ruled the world of comics, animated serials and movies for a long time.

 Mandrake the Magician, introduced to the world in 1934 was probably the earliest superhero character.
 These characters have become popular among children and comic books have thrived on their popularity for years.

 Even today, we like to watch movies featuring Batman, Superman, Spider-Man and other superheroes.
-Along with male superheroes, there also are few female characters that have become popular.
-Child superheroes like the Astro Boy also are quite popular.
-All in all, superhero characters have always had a special place in the hearts of kids.
+There are also few female characters that have become popular.
+Child superheroes like Astro Boy also are quite popular.
+Superhero characters have always had a special place in the hearts of kids.
 Here are few interesting facts about your favorite characters.

 The list contains the most popular superheroes; some of them featured in comics, movies and cartoons.
 Let us have a look at the information about these characters one-by-one.

 Created by Lee Falk, Mandrake first appeared in a newspaper comic strip in 1934.
 Mandrake has mastered many different mystic arts from a school near Tibet.
 He fights evil forces in the form of mad-scientists, criminals, aliens, etc. He uses his hypnotic technique against such people.
 Lothar is Mandrake's companion in fighting off criminals.